-Did you know that 1/4 cup of the golden, liquid, sticky stuff has as much antioxidants as 1 raw carrot!
+Did you know that 1/4 cup of the golden, liquid, sticky stuff has as many antioxidants as 1 raw carrot!
 Some may say “But it is so high in calories!”
 Nutritionally, Vermont maple syrup has sugar beat!
-Pure Vermont maple syrup is high in manganese, riboflavin, zinc, magnesium, calcium and potassium!
+Pure Vermont maple syrup is high in manganese, riboflavin, zinc, magnesium, calcium, and potassium!

 Check out www.vermontmaple.org and find out more.
 Better yet check out the 47th Annual Maple Festival in St. Albans, Vermont April 26 – 28.